V4Fire/Client/src/components/traits/i-open-toggle/README.md

 # components/traits/i-open-toggle-toggle

-This module provides a trait for a component that extends the "opening/closing" behaviour with API to toggle.
+This module provides a trait for a component that extends the "opening/closing" behaviour with an API to toggle.

 ## Synopsis